PrimeDAO/bal-distribution/README.md

 - Go to the contract on etherscan (see `./contractAddresses.json` for deployed contract address).
 - claim with the provided address, amount, and merkleproof information, entering '0' as the tranche
 - *if users wish to create their own proof, simply replace the [ 'address' ] on line 102 of `create-proof.ts` and 107 & run `npm run create-proof`.
 The proof will be logged in the cli and written to `merkleproof.json` in the root directory* <--- change this to using config file
+- to claim via cli, run `npm run claim:kovan` after adding details to `scripts/claim-kovan.js` & creating an .env for the infura hookup

 DEV: